-Feature Description

-Opportunity/ Allocation CEO: 62% of Total Fixed Remuneration; Other KMP executives: 30 - 33 remuneration. % of Total fixed

-ine the number of

-The opportunity is pro-rata based on the starting or ending date in th e role.
+Feature Description Opportunity/ Allocation CEO: 62% of Total Fixed Remuneration; Other KMP executives: 30 - 33% of Total fixed remuneration.
+The opportunity is divided by the share price on issue date to determine the number of instruments.
+The opportunity is pro-rata based on the starting or ending date in t the role.
 Performance hurdle The Group's Cash Earnings per Share is assessed over 3 years to the end of FY 2022.
 Vesting will occur based on the compound annual growth rate (CAGR) over this period compared to a target of 15%.
 This is designed to focus executives on delivering sustainable long-term shareholder returns.

-CAGR of Cash EPS over the measurement period relative to base year Proportion to vest

-Less than 10% p.a.
+CAGR of Cash EPS over the measurement period relative to base Proportion to vest year r oportion to vest year Less than 10% p.a.
+0% Less than 10% p.a.
+0% Less than 10% p.a.
+10% to 15% p.a.
 0%

-10% to 15% p.a.
-50%

-10% to 15% p.a. > 15% p.a.
-50% 100%

-·